 The Doctor of Clinical Dentistry in Oral Surgery at the Faculty of Dentistry, University of Otago is a rigorous training program that well-equips its trainees for the assessment and management of dentoalveolar surgery.
-There is also a strong emphasis on the integration between oral surgery, oral medicine and oral pathology, which exposes and trains us to treat patients with a myriad of clinical presentation.
+There is also a strong emphasis on the integration between oral surgery, oral medicine and oral pathology, which exposes and trains us to treat patients with a myriad of clinical presentations.
 The program provides a unique opportunity to be involved in the hospital accident and emergency team where we provide on-call care for trauma patients and patients with severe head and neck infections.
 It has taught me to manage patients and people in highly stressful situations, and importantly, that there is beauty in the fragility and power of the human spirit.
 The one-on-one hands-on surgical training with the consultants is invaluable.
 They are passionate teachers and mentors who patiently and graciously impart years of knowledge and experience.
 The research component of the program was a challenging but exciting part of the journey.
 There was sufficient space for independent thinking and problem-solving, but also sufficient resources and support from the Sir John Walsh Research Institute, Graduate Research School, and the Centre for Biostatistics.
-The research process develops one’s critical thinking skills, sharpens the way we analyze literature, and hones our communication skills.
-All in all, the training that I have received at Otago has equipped me with the clinical knowledge and skills needed to provide quality healthcare to the patients in the community.
+The research process develops one’s critical thinking skills, sharpens the way we analyse literature, and hones our communication skills.
+All in all, the training that I have received at Otago has equipped me with the clinical knowledge and skills needed to provide quality healthcare to patients in the community.

 DClinDent (Oral Surgery) – International graduate from Fiji

-I came from Fiji to the University of Otago to undertake the Doctorate of Clinical Dentistry programme, specializing in Oral Surgery through the New Zealand MFAT scholarship.
+I came from Fiji to the University of Otago to undertake the Doctorate of Clinical Dentistry programme, specialising in Oral Surgery through the New Zealand MFAT scholarship.
 This program provided me the training platform for the management of oral and maxillofacial traumas and pathologies.
 The support system and the comradeship that was accorded to me far exceeded my expectations.
-The mentorship, the surgical guidance and the vast range of cases that I was expected to get my hands into, during the training has equipped me with the confidence to go out and be able to appropriately plan and manage cases in my specialized field back home in Fiji.
+The mentorship, the surgical guidance and the vast range of cases that I was expected to get my hands into during the training has equipped me with the confidence to go out and be able to appropriately plan and manage cases in my specialised field back home in Fiji.

 I am thankful that I trained under the guidance of three Oral and Maxillofacial surgeons whom one could only aspire to learn under.
-The push and the shove towards the refining of surgical and thinking skills is greatly encouraged and supported here in the program.
-The research component of the program was a very eye opening experience for me, testing my feet into what was a totally new experience and uncharted territories made me think that I needed to keep swimming to keep my head above waters; but; I take my hat off to my research supervisors for the guidance and encouragement in order to be able to successfully complete the research aspect of my program.
+The push and the shove towards the refining of surgical and thinking skills is greatly encouraged and supported here in the programme.
+The research component of the programme was a very eye opening experience for me, testing my feet into what was a totally new experience and uncharted territories made me think that I needed to keep swimming to keep my head above waters; but I take my hat off to my research supervisors for the guidance and encouragement in order to be able to successfully complete the research aspect of my programme.
 Having to do research in the field of immunohistochemistry was a challenge that has enabled me to better understand the intricate pathophysiological processes involved in oral-maxillofacial pathology.
 I would not trade the experience of this training journey for any other.